-Insulation should be evenly distributed in building envelope.
+Insulation should be evenly distributed in the building envelope.
 In many cases, changes in the building structure or change in building composition can lead to increased local heat conductivity.
 These kinds of areas are called thermal bridges.
 Such places include e.g. corners, metal studs and structure beams.
 Thermal bridges should be avoided because of increased heat conductivity but also because of decreased local surface temperature.
 Decreased surface temperature of the structure due to better heat conductivity can contribute to the condensation of moisture, leading to several problems (e.g. formation of mold and increased draught).
-Thus, special attention in insulating these areas must be paid.
-(Turner & Doty, 2007) (Seppänen & Seppänen, Rakennusten sisäilmasto ja LVI-tekniikka., 2004)
+Thus, special attention must be paid to insulating these areas.
+(Turner & Doty 2007, Seppänen & Seppänen 2004)